Frequently Asked Questions

 What is the daily schedule for the Odyssey Program summer camps?

-Day camp students attend Monday-Friday from 9am-5pm, while residential students enjoy evening and weekend activities.
+Day and Residential camp students attend workshops Monday-Friday from 9am-5pm.
+Residential students enjoy evening and weekend activities and Day students are invited to specific All Camp Activities on the weekends.
 Breakfast and lunch is provided for all campers.
 The day begins at 9am with breakfast and drop off for day camp students.
 The morning session occurs from 10am-1pm, followed by lunch at 1pm.
 The afternoon session takes place from 2-5pm, with pick up for day camp students occurring between 5-5:30pm.

 What is your refund/cancellation policy?

 Cancellation requests must be received in writing no less than 30 days prior to the first day of the selected program.

 Cancellation requests should be emailed to email@example.com.
 Approved cancellation requests will receive a full refund for the registration fee.